Page 2 of 2

 by FMEnjoyer

-Frequent Lee wrote: ↑Fri Mar 07, 2025 8:44 pm
+Frequent Lee wrote: Fri Mar 07, 2025 8:44 pm The bottom rig looks like an early Dave Bowman 100W unit.

 Good info I don't know any London builders really.
 Got this going round my brain now, good pop song that a bit like pet shop boys sound at start